Angers: Etymology

 When the location needed to be distinguished from other Juliomagi, it was known as Juliomagus Andecavorum ("Juliomagus of the Andecavi"), in reference to the principal Gallic tribe in and around the city.

 Around AD 400, the city came to be referred to as the civitas Andecavorum ("tribal capital of the Andecavi").
 This was a common change in Gaul, also seen in the names of Paris, Tours and Évreux around this time.
 During the Middle Ages, the late Latin name gradually developed into the modern one.
 It is successively mentioned as Andecava civitas (6th century), Andecavis (AD 769), Andegavis (861 - 882), Angieus (in 1127) and Angeus (in 1205).
 The form Angiers appeared during the 12th century and was later corrupted to "Angers".

-The Latin Andecavum gave also Anjou its name.
-This double formation is quite common in France and is also seen in Poitiers & Poitou and Bourges & Berry.
+The Latin Andecavum also gave Anjou its name.
+This double formation is quite common in France and is also seen in Poitiers and Poitou, and Bourges and Berry.

 Nicknames

 Angers was traditionally known as the "Black City" (la Ville Noire) because many roofs were built of slate, due to the quarry in neighbouring Trélazé.
 These have become less common since the development of the city in the 19th century.

 The city has also been known as: